ibm-cloud-docs/EventStreams/managing_encryption.md

 ### Preventing access to data

 To temporarily prevent access, you can disable your root key.
 As a consequence, {{site.data.keyword.messagehub}} can no longer access the data because it can no longer access the key.

 To remove access permanently, you can delete the key.
 However, you must take extreme caution because this operation is non-recoverable.
 You will lose access to any data stored in your {{site.data.keyword.messagehub}} instance.
 There is no way to recover this data.

 In both cases, the {{site.data.keyword.messagehub}} instance shuts down and no longer accepts or processes connections.
 An activity tracker event is generated to report the action.
 For more information, see [{{site.data.keyword.cloudaccesstrailshort}} events](/docs/EventStreams?topic=EventStreams-at_events#events).

-Note: The authorization should be left in place between your {{site.data.keyword.messagehub}} and the key management service instance at all times.
+The authorization should be left in place between your {{site.data.keyword.messagehub}} and the key management service instance at all times.
 While removing this authorization prevents {{site.data.keyword.messagehub}} from future access to your data, already in-use data will continue to be available for a period of time.
+{: note}

-***Important:*** You are charged for your instance of {{site.data.keyword.messagehub}} until you deprovision it using the
-{{site.data.keyword.Bluemix}} console or CLI.
+You are charged for your instance of {{site.data.keyword.messagehub}} until you deprovision it using the {{site.data.keyword.Bluemix}} console or CLI.
 These charges are still applied even if you chose to prevent access to your data.
+{: important}

 ### Restoring access to data